HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

 :   A theorem.

 `x_`
-:   Optional prefix to indicate a variant that takes a term or quotation.
+:   * Optional prefix to indicate a variant that takes a term or quotation.
 E.g.: The tactical `X_GEN_TAC` compared to `GEN_TAC`.
+:   * In a tactical that takes a theorem-tactic and applies it to assumptions, indicates a variant that removes the assumption which was acted on.

 <!--  LocalWords:  executables mosmlc sml categorise
  -->